-Florida Statute 95.11 states that victims of negligence must file injury and/or property damage claims within four years from the date the accident occurred and within two years in cases involving wrongful death.
+Florida Statute 95.11 states that victims of negligence must file injury and/or property damage claims within two years from the date the accident occurred and within two years in cases involving wrongful death.
 If your due date has passed, you may be barred from filing a lawsuit.

 Different Types of Car Crash Lawsuits

 Florida has multiple statutes of limitations for different types of auto accident claims.
 Depending on the details of your case, you may need to file a certain type of lawsuit: